 Depending on the level of funding on offer, a PhD studentship application can be very competitive.
 In order to be considered for a PhD studentship, you'll need to demonstrate exceptional academic merit as well as dedication to your chosen topic.

 You'll be glad to hear that yes, here in the UK, the maintenance grant you receive as part of a PhD studentship is normally tax free.
 Also, because you are classified as a student you will be exempt from council tax for the duration of your studies.

 Some funding bodies do offer studentships to international students.
-However, Research council studentships are normally restricted to UK or EU students, although international students will be able to apply for them beginning in the 2021-22 academic year.
+Research Council studentships are normally restricted to UK or EU students, although international students will be able to apply for them beginning in the 2021-22 academic year.
 Find out more in our blog on UKRI funding for international students.

 If you want more information on finding funding as an international student, why not take a look at our guide on the subject.

 PhD studentships are advertised at the same time as the project that they are attached to.
 You can find PhD projects with attached funding using our PhD search tool.

 If you are looking to propose your own research topic you will need to check funding deadlines with the organisation you wish to apply to.
 Some will accept applications year-round while others will only have one or two application windows per year.